papoita/software_testing_study/README.md

 * Regression testing: testing bugs by causing it the bug to occur

 ## Tools for testing
+ ### Fearless refactor

+ Thanks to the test suite: you can refactor, modify, optimize and alwasy make sure that code is working the way it should.

+ make sure that you have several it's for redundancy and attack edge cases

+* Mocha
+* Chai
-Jest - test runner.
+* Jest - test runner.
 When creating an app with REACT it comes with Jest

 # Resources folder